 To be eligible, a business must be operated for-profit and meet SBA’s size standards.
 Some types of businesses are NOT eligible, such as those engaged in lending, real estate development, investment or speculation, pyramid schemes, gambling, and illegal operations.
 All loans must be used for sound business purposes.
-The business must be in our designated area of operations (See Map).
+The business must be in our area of operations (See Map).
 SBAC loan officers will decide which product or combination of products best meets your needs.

 Typically, the following documents are needed to review a loan request: